-Education: B.A., Double Major: Preaching and Biblical Studies, Johnson University; M.Div., Concentration in Old Testament, Emmanuel School of Religion; M.A., Near Eastern Studies, Johns Hopkins University; Ph.D. (candidacy), Near Eastern Studies (Hebrew Bible and Northwest Semitics), Johns Hopkins University
+Education: B.A., Double Major: Preaching and Biblical Studies, Johnson University; M.Div., Concentration in Old Testament, Emmanuel School of Religion; M.A., Near Eastern Studies, Johns Hopkins University; Ph.D., Near Eastern Studies (Hebrew Bible and Northwest Semitics), Johns Hopkins University

-Ministry Experience: Past ministry roles include: summer staff at Oil Belt Christian Service Camp, Flora, IL; pastoral ministry intern, Toledo Christian Church, Toledo, IL; guest preacher at various churches in Illinois and Tennessee; interim worship coordinator at Grandview Christian Church in Johnson City, TN; elder, Sunday school teacher, and education team leader at First Christian Church in Baltimore, MD.
-Currently serves as a lay preacher, adult education committee member, lay ministry class instructor, and “Scholar in Residence” at Church of the Ascension in Knoxville, TN.
+Ministry Experience: Past ministry roles include: summer staff at Oil Belt Christian Service Camp, Flora, IL; pastoral ministry intern, Toledo Christian Church, Toledo, IL; guest preacher at various churches in Illinois and Tennessee; interim worship coordinator at Grandview Christian Church in Johnson City, TN; elder, Sunday school teacher, and education team leader at First Christian Church in Baltimore, MD; lay preacher, adult education committee member, lay ministry class instructor, and “Scholar in Residence” at Church of the Ascension in Knoxville, TN.
+Bean currently attends Hopwood Christian Church and serves on the Creation Care Committee.

 Prof. Bean has been teaching part-time for Emmanuel since 2015, offering classes in Old Testament, Hebrew, and the history of interpretation for the MDiv, MAR, and MACM programs, and began a full-time role as Visiting Assistant Professor in Fall 2019.
 Previously, Bean taught part-time for Loyola University of Maryland and Johnson University.
 Bean loves teaching classes in biblical studies and especially values leading students on the full journey of engaging the sacred texts of the Old Testament: their interaction with the vibrant ancient Near Eastern context, their individual contributions to the big-picture canonical witness of Scripture, and the history of their interpretation from early Christianity and Judaism through modernity.
 Bean also enjoys the annual journey of guiding a new group of students through the challenge of learning Biblical Hebrew and beginning to grapple with the texts of the Bible in their original languages for the first time.
 He guides his teaching efforts towards the cultivation of student aptitudes in informed and responsible reading of Scripture and in biblically-inspired moral discernment in modern life.